 - Humanitarian and development NGOs working on the ground, including NGO consortia

-- International financial institutions (ex. the World Bank and the African Development Bank)
+- International financial institutions (ex. the World Bank)

 - Regional organizations (ex.
 IGAD)